michaelklishin/monger/README.md

 ## Usage

-Before documentation guides & examples are written (targeted for the 1.0 release), it is fair to say that it is *likely to be unusable* to anyone other than the author.
+We are working on documentation guides & examples site for 1.0 release.
+Please refer to the test suite for code examples.

 ## This is a Work In Progress